Recovering from a System Compromise

 You may want to download a complete copy of the compromised Linode’s disk(s) for forensic analysis.
 To do this, follow the instructions in our SSH disk copy guide.
 If you don’t need a full copy of the affected disks, you may still want to make a copy of all system log files for later review.

 When you no longer need the old Linode’s disks, you should remove the Linode.
-Your account will be issued a pro-rated credit for that Linode’s charges in the current billing period.
+Your account will only be invoiced for the time the Linode was present on your account since the last invoice.
+For more information, see Understanding Billing and Payments.

 This page was originally published on